Paikerite/Change-controller-domain-CCD/README.md

 # Change-controller-domain-CCD
 highly specialized program, for server admins.
-This application transfer roles, such as PDCEmulator, RIDMAster, InfrastructureMaster, SchemaMaster, DomainNamingMaster.
+This application transfer roles, such as:
+* PDCEmulator
+* RIDMAster
+* InfrastructureMaster
+* SchemaMaster
+* DomainNamingMaster.

 Based on ntdsutil.